European Cyclists' Federation: Scientists for Cycling

 The Scientists for Cycling group works to exchange their knowledge and research in order to improve cycling.
 The main aims of the network are: to build a strong academic community doing research on cycling-related topics; to bridge the gap between the research on cycling issues, cycling advocates and decision makers; to disseminate the latest academic publications on cycling; to assist in developing the Velo-city conference program; to build up a more research based approach to cycling advocacy and policy.

 Members

-ECF is a member-based organization with around 70 full and associate members in over 40 countries.
-The organization claims that it is “the world’s largest and best-known cyclists’ advocacy organization.”
+ECF is a member-based organisation with around 70 full and associate members in over 40 countries.
+The organisation claims that it is “the world’s largest and best-known cyclists’ advocacy organisation.”

 Full membership is open to European associations of cycle users.
 Full members are entitled to vote at the ECF Annual General Meetings (AGM).